Distinguished Professor in the Humanities

-Dr. Kaplan has published several books, including Arguments against the Christian Religion in Amsterdam by Saul Levi Morteira, Spinoza’s Rabbi (Amsterdam: Amsterdam UP, 2017), La lingüística transdisciplinaria: El caso del origen del castellano (Vigo: Editorial Academia del Hispanismo, 2017), Marginal Voices: Studies in Converso Literature of Medieval and Golden Age Spain (Leiden: Brill, 2012), Valderredible, Cantabria (España): La cuna de la lengua española (Santander: Gobierno de Cantabria, 2009), "Personality Disorders" and Other Stories, by Juan José Millás (New York: Modern Language Association, 2007), El culto a San Millán en Valderredible (Cantabria): Las iglesias rupestres y la formación del Camino de Santiago (Santander: Gobierno de Cantabria, 2007), Sixteenth-Century Spanish Writers (Farmington Hills, MI: Thomson Gale, 2006), The Evolution of "Converso" Literature: The Writings of the Converted Jews of Medieval Spain (Gainesville: U Press of Florida, 2002), and Español para los negocios: Estudios de casos (New York: McGraw-Hill, 1998).
-He has published articles on a variety of medieval topics in scholarly journals such as Bulletin of Spanish Studies, La corónica, Foreign Language Annals, Hispanic Review, Hispanófila, Quaderni Ibero-Americani, and Revista de Estudios Hispánicos.
+Dr. Kaplan has published the following books: Jewish Poetry and Cultural Coexistence in Late Medieval Spain (Leeds: Arc Humanities Press, 2019), The Origins of Democratic Zionism (London: Routledge, 2019), Arguments against the Christian Religion in Amsterdam by Saul Levi Morteira, Spinoza’s Rabbi (Amsterdam: Amsterdam University Press, 2017), La lingüística transdisciplinaria: El caso del origen del castellano (Vigo: Editorial Academia del Hispanismo, 2017), Marginal Voices: Studies in Converso Literature of Medieval and Golden Age Spain (Leiden: Brill, 2012), Valderredible, Cantabria (España): La cuna de la lengua española (Santander: Gobierno de Cantabria, 2009), "Personality Disorders" and Other Stories, by Juan José Millás (New York: Modern Language Association, 2007), El culto a San Millán en Valderredible (Cantabria): Las iglesias rupestres y la formación del Camino de Santiago (Santander: Gobierno de Cantabria, 2007), Sixteenth-Century Spanish Writers (Farmington Hills, MI: Thomson Gale, 2006), The Evolution of "Converso" Literature: The Writings of the Converted Jews of Medieval Spain (Gainesville: University Press of Florida, 2002), and Español para los negocios: Estudios de casos (New York: McGraw-Hill, 1998).
+Dr. Kaplan has published articles on a variety of medieval topics in scholarly journals such as Bulletin of Spanish Studies, La corónica, Foreign Language Annals, Hispanic Review, Hispanófila, Quaderni Ibero-Americani, and Revista de Estudios Hispánicos.
 He has also published articles dealing with 18th and 19th century Spanish literature and Spanish cinema.

 - Ph.D., University of Pennsylvania